nihr43/bgp-unnumbered/README.md

 # bgp-unnumbered

-This repository serves as both a reference implementation of BGP unnumbered routing on linux, and as a configuration source for a number of my own physical hosts.
+This repository serves as a reference implementation of BGP unnumbered routing on linux.

 The primary motivation for implementing BGP-to-the-host for compute or storage nodes is to maximize the utilization and fault tolerance of all available network links - while ultimately simplifying the datacenter as a whole.
-BGP gives us true multipathing and failover without any L2 'hacks' such as STP, LACP, MLAG, etc.  The classic answer as to 'why not' (beside of course; self-inflicted organizational boundaries) is that configuration of individual l2 links, bgp sessions, and peers for n^2+ hosts would be far too much toil to be worthwhile.
-The bgp-unnumbered method - implemented with modern configuration management - solves this problem.
+BGP gives us true multipathing and failover without any L2 'hacks' such as STP, LACP, MLAG, etc.  The classic answer as to 'why not' is that 'routing is too complicated'.
+The unnumbered method - implemented with modern configuration management - significantly lowers the barrier to entry for modern network designs.

-[BGP-unnumbered](https://www.oreilly.com/library/view/bgp-in-the/9781491983416/ch04.html) fundamentally is a novel implementation of [rfc5549](https://www.rfc-editor.org/rfc/rfc5549) - 'Advertising IPv4 Network Layer Reachability Information with an IPv6 Next Hop'.
+[BGP-unnumbered](https://www.oreilly.com/library/view/bgp-in-the/9781491983416/ch04.html) fundamentally is an implementation of [rfc5549](https://www.rfc-editor.org/rfc/rfc5549) - 'Advertising IPv4 Network Layer Reachability Information with an IPv6 Next Hop'.
 Combined with Ipv6 link-local neighbor discovery, this enables autodiscovery of BGP peers in a fashion analogous to ARP on an l2 network.
+What this means is that IP addresses in this environment are assigned to servers, not interfaces, and there are no network switches to speak of.

+Outside of the datacenter (dare i say, at the 'edge') - this approach enables some capabilities that switches dont give you.
+Lets say you have a small k8s, ceph, gluster, slurm, etc. cluster for which you have a need for ultra-high inter-node bandwidth.
+With unnumbered BGP, it would be trivial to toss in some high-bandwidth network cards and implement a full mesh, or cisco 'stack' style ring network backplane.

 ## usage